fantasyRqg/bevy_android_surface_view/README.md

 1. How to get AssetManager, remove dependency on `bevy_winit::ANDROID_APP`,  change to extern function `get_asset_manager` .
 >  This modification has pushed to https://github.com/fantasyRqg/bevy/tree/no_winit

+## Problems
+1. Not working on too many sprites.
+Seems like on stop not release all resources.